Recreation therapy for addiction treatment

 Tackling a 30-foot climbing wall with the support of a team of peers on the ground helps participants learn about healthy risk-taking, stepping out of their comfort zone and relying on others for support.

-One of the highlights of the Recreation Therapy Program is the low-elements ropes course.
+One of the highlights of recreation therapy is the low-elements ropes course.
 Through a series of goal-oriented tasks designed to be accomplished by the group, patients learn to ask for help, take healthy risks and work together.

 Physical activity and exercise play an important role in recovery from alcohol or drug abuse, relapse prevention and overall health and wellness.
 Exercise for people in recovery from chemical dependency can help reduce cravings and alleviate symptoms of depression, anxiety and stress.
 Having an exercise routine also helps avoid boredom, which is a major relapse trigger in many people recovering from addiction.